 The first is melting.
 Autoclaves run at very high temperatures — temperatures that can melt certain materials, such as some plastics.
 Therefore, it’s important to ensure that any items loaded into a sterilizer are autoclave-safe.
 Fortunately, most laboratory equipment will either say whether it’s autoclave-safe or list its melting point.
 A melted load can damage a sterilizer, so it’s especially important to train autoclave users to be careful about what they load into the machine.

 Another common issue is liquid loss, either in the form of evaporation or boil-over.
 The boiling temperature of water increases as pressure increases.
 For example, in order for steam to reach 121° C (250° F), autoclave pressure must increase to 14-16 PSI.
-If a cylinder or flask full of water is loaded into an autoclave and run at a temperature of 121° C, as soon as the cycle is completed the pressure is released, and water will start to boil over.
+If a cylinder or flask full of water is loaded into an autoclave and runs at a temperature of 121° C, as soon as the cycle is completed the pressure is released, and water will start to boil over.
 This could cause splashing, which is a safety hazard; a smaller container could even explode.
 For laboratories that produce broth, evaporation or boil-over is money down the drain.

 The best way to avoid this problem is to run a specialized Liquids Cycle that releases the chamber pressure slowly instead of all at once.
 This gives the liquids time to cool down, so it isn’t at its boiling point when the pressure is released.
 All Consolidated autoclaves are equipped with a Liquids Cycle.